most aggressive dog breeds

 12. Doberman Pinscher

-Doberman Pinscher as the most aggressive dog breedsDoberman Pinscher is a very loyal and alert breed is one of the best guard dogs around.
-They only attack when provoked, and are aggressive towards other dogs and strangers.
+Doberman Pinscher as the most aggressive dog breedsThe Doberman Pinscher is a loyal, alert breed and one of the best guard dogs.
+They only attack when provoked and are aggressive towards other dogs and strangers.

-That said, Doberman experts who love this breed are well-aware of their tendency to be extremely aggressive.
+That said, Doberman experts who love this breed are well aware of their tendency to be extremely aggressive.

 Because they are known as one of the most aggressive dog breeds, do not adopt a Doberman Pinscher unless you are an experienced owner.